John Vea: If I pick your fruit, will you put mine back?

 SYDNEY.
 25 OCTOBER – 15 DECEMBER 2019.

 John Vea’s Australian debut examines the complex labour flow throughout our region.
-Continuing his exploration of pacific migrant workers his practice is anchored by his signature wit and humour that challenges viewers to consider the equality and validity of a global workforce.
+Continuing his exploration of pacific migrant workers his practice is anchored by his signature wit that challenges viewers to consider the equality and validity of a global workforce.

 Vea’s practice has been defined by a journalist-like investigation into how workers from Moana Nui a Kiwa (the Pacific Ocean) have been co-opted as labour for both Aotearoa New Zealand and Australia.
 Anchored by a series of talanoa (conversations) Vea’s work prefaces the voice and lived experience of the migrant worker employed within dominant and authoritative social structures.
 These discussions inform how Vea scaffolds his practice and locates his work as a means to examine the overlooked and the underrepresented.